toymakerlabs/gulp-webpack-bootstrap/readme.md

 ### Compiling
 1. `npm install` install dependencies using NPM from package.json

-2. `gulp  develop` initiates the gulp dev task, which starts webpack dev server and compiles the markup, and copies imaages to the dist/ directory.
+2. `gulp  develop` initiates the gulp dev task, which starts webpack dev server and compiles the markup, and copies images to the dist/ directory.

 3. `gulp production` runs the production gulp and wepback config.
 The end result is a compressed version in the dist/ directory.

+### Notes
+Breaking changes in release of Bootstrap4.
+Froze support for bootstrap@4.0.0-alpha.6.
+Stay tuned for new version with support for Bootstrap4 Beta.